filterunit - Unit test a filter program

 Unless this attribute is defined with a non-empty extension the exit code of the filter is not considered.

 If this attribute is defined with at least one non-empty extension, the exit code of the filter is caught and each basename of an input file must match exactly one basename of an exit code file.
-The attribute expectedExtension is mandatory in this case.

 An exit code file must consist of exactly an integer.
 Many operating systems allow exit codes only between 0 and 255.